Australians Protest As Bushfire Haze Sparks Health Fears - UrduPoint

 The devastating fires have focused attention on climate change, with scientists saying the blazes have come earlier and with more intensity than usual due to global warming and a prolonged drought.

-Around 5,000 people gathered as the demonstration began, voicing anger at the government's silence in the face of the crisis.
+Many of the protestors voiced anger at the government's silence in the face of the crisis.

 "The country is on fire" said 26-year-old Samuel Wilkie attending his first climate protest.
 He described politicians' response as "pathetic".